 If your advertisement is for an unpaid vacancy, or one which does not meet national minimum wage, we will ask you to detail the exemption which applies.

 Please note, as stated above, that although students on a work placement as part of a course of Higher Education are exempt from the minimum wage, for reasons of equality of access Careers and Entrepreneurship will not advertise placements paying less than the National Living Wage (currently £10.42 per hour).

 If you would like to discuss any of the above, or have further questions, please contact:

 Andrea Wall, Employer Engagement Manager

 T 01273 873384

-Whilst the Careers & Employability Centre is in no way obliged to take action against any party for breaching any matters as outlined above, access to its services can be withdrawn at any time.
+Whilst Careers and Entrepreneurship is in no way obliged to take action against any party for breaching any matters as outlined above, access to its services can be withdrawn at any time.

 The information in these terms and conditions is correct at the date of going to print (March 2022) but must not be relied on by employers, who are responsible for full compliance with all legal obligations and reasonable requests made by Careers and Entrepreneurship.